Socioeconomically Distressed Communities Index Independently PredictsMajor Adverse Limb Events After Infrainguinal Bypass in a National Cohort

 BACKGROUND: Socioeconomic status (SES) is a major determinant of quality of life, as well as life expectancy and healthcare related outcomes.
 Comprised of factors including financial security, housing, employment and education, SES can be difficult to comprehensively measure limiting its inclusion in large databases.
 There is a growing interest in the relationship between social determinants of health and outcomes as healthcare shifts from volume to quality-driven metrics.
 Both community and individual level socioeconomic factors broadly impact surgical morbidity and mortality, although the effect on peripheral vascular disease is not well understood.
 There is evidence that socioeconomic distress may be a risk factor for peripheral vascular disease as well as increased amputation rates.
 We sought to determine if the Distressed Communities Index (DCI), a composite socioeconomic score by zip code, could predict outcomes after peripheral vascular surgery.
 We hypothesized that individuals living in distressed communities as determined by DCI, would demonstrate worse short- and long-term limb related outcomes after infrainguinal bypass.

-This study included patients from the national Vascular Quality Initiative (VQI) short-term and long-term datasets for patients undergoing infrainguinal bypass (2003-2018).
+METHODS: This study included patients from the national Vascular Quality Initiative (VQI) short-term and long-term datasets for patients undergoing infrainguinal bypass (2003-2018).
 Each dataset was paired with the individual’s DCI score using their home zip code, performed by the database manager such that a de-identified dataset was utilized.
 The DCI metric was developed by the Economic Innovation Group and is normalized to scale from 0 (no distress) to 100 (severe distress) accounting for unemployment, education level, poverty rate, median income, business growth, and housing vacancies.
 The DCI is derived from the American Communities Surgery 2014 5-year Estimates and the Census Bureau County and Zip Code Business Patterns.
 Patients were excluded for missing home zip code and relevant clinical factors.

 The primary outcome of interest was the incidence of in-hospital and long-term major adverse limb events (MALE) defined as amputation, revision or thrombectomy.
 Secondary outcomes included in-hospital major morbidity consisting of acute kidney injury, and pneumonia, as well as major adverse cardiac and in-hospital cerebrovascular events (MACCE) consisting of myocardial infarction, stroke and death.
 For univariate analysis, patients were stratified by whether they lived in a severely distressed (DCI >75) versus less distressed (DCI ≤75) community.
 The Chi-Square Test was used to compare categorical variables while the Mann-Whitney U-Test was used to compare continuous variables.
 Hierarchical generalized linear models assessed the association between DCI and short-term outcomes, while time-to-event analyses assessed long-term results.
 Risk adjustment accounted for 25 baseline and operative risk factors, year and clustering at the hospital level.
 For regressions, DCI was scaled for a 25-point change.